learn-co-curriculum/phase-0-getting-code-with-git/README.md

 ## Conclusion

 GitHub gives developers many ways to collaborate.
-Using `git fork` and `git clone` together allows you to make copies of others' code.
+Using GitHub's "Fork" button and `git clone` together allows you to make copies of others' code.